zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 That GCC documentation page is pretty readable!
 One interesting thing is
 this:

-> All of the routines are are described in the Intel documentation to
+> All of the routines are described in the Intel documentation to take
-> take “an optional list of variables protected by the memory barrier”.
+> “an optional list of variables protected by the memory barrier”.
+It's
-> It's not clear what is meant by that; it could mean that only the
+> not clear what is meant by that; it could mean that only the following
-> following variables are protected, or it could mean that these
+> variables are protected, or it could mean that these variables should
-> variables should in addition be protected.
-At present GCC ignores this
+> in addition be protected.
+At present GCC ignores this list and
-> list and protects all variables which are globally accessible.
-If in
+> protects all variables which are globally accessible.
+If in the future
-> the future we make some use of this list, an empty list will continue
+> we make some use of this list, an empty list will continue to mean all
-> to mean all globally accessible variables.
+> globally accessible variables.

 It's sort of refreshing to hear the people who write GCC (who I think of as MAGICAL WIZARDS WHO KNOW EVERYTHING) say that they read some Intel documentation and it was not clear what it meant!
 This stuff must really not be easy.

+This C program is a little faster than the Rust version, clocking in at around 0.44 seconds on my machine.
+I don't know why.

 ### What actual CPU instructions are involved?